NithushanUthayarasa/it-asset-tracking-portal-v2/README.md

-# IT Asset Tracking Portal (ITAMS)
+# IT Asset Tracking Portal

-A full-stack **IT Asset Management and Tracking System** built with **Spring Boot, Thymeleaf, PostgreSQL, and Spring Security**.
+A full-stack **IT Asset Management and Tracking System** built with **Spring Boot,PostgreSQL, Thymeleaf, and Spring Security**.
 ITAMS centralizes IT asset tracking, assignments, ticketing, maintenance, and employee feedback to improve efficiency, accountability, and IT operations.

 ---